 Schumacher College is simply one of the finest teaching and learning environments to be found anywhere in the World.
 David Abram, The Spell of the Sensuous and Becoming Animal

 Schumacher College courses are of the highest quality and offer learning and teaching that is seldom found in Universities and Colleges today.

-The unique nature of the courses are not only in the content, but in the way you as a learner are actively involved as a co-creator.
+The unique nature of the courses is not only in the content but in the way you as a learner are actively involved as a co-creator.

 You will not be a passive receiver of knowledge here, but you will be expected to be an active learner seeking out solutions to questions that nobody has yet answered.

 Schumacher College is a rigorous and demanding place and our students are an integral part of making the learning experience unique, unforgettable and totally life-changing.

 You will be a part of the rich tapestry which makes up the College on a day to day basis, mixing with students, volunteers, apprentices, visiting teachers, practitioners, speakers, and performers.